|

 Text: McClure pp. 192-193

 Notes: Previously framed together with the preceding manuscript page (H29) and a drawing of the scene by Frederic Dorr Steele.
 This leaf was remounted and reframed separately in a black metal frame in 2001.
 See their MNCAT online catalog entry for a few more details, searching for title "Hound of the Baskervilles manuscript leaves".
-One of four leaves that are part of the Philip and Mary Kahler Hench Collection in the Sherlock Holmes Collections at the University of Minnesota.
+Donated in 1978, it is one of four leaves that are part of the Philip and Mary Kahler Hench Collection in the Sherlock Holmes Collections at the University of Minnesota.
 See my facsimile checklist #112 for photo citations.
-(Last updated: 5/1/09)
+(Last updated: 5/4/19)

 Headed: Chapter XIII | Fixing the Nets